dcamps-hacken/damn-vulnerable-defi/README.md

 There are several variables that intervene in those conditions.
 Both `balanceBefore` and `balanceAfter` are obtained from the well-known `ERC20.balanceOf()` method, assuming there should not be any issue here.

 Then there is `borrowAmount`, which is set by the borrower.
 This variable has to be above `0` and also smaller than the balance of the pool; otherwise the transaction will revert.
-But only the transaction would be reverted if the conditions around `borrowAmount`: we are looking to break the whole contract so that nobody can use it anymore.
+But only that specific transaction would be reverted if the conditions around `borrowAmount` would not be met.
+Instead, we are looking to break the whole contract so that nobody can use it anymore.

 The last option we have is to inspect `poolBalance`.
 There is an extra note in the contracts regarding this variable, saying it is: